-There are two main types of homeowners insurance policies:
+That being said, there are two main types of homeowners insurance policies:

-If you have to leave your home while your floor is being replaced, your policy may cover expenses you incur from additional living expenses, such as temporarily moving into a hotel or traveling out of the city.
+If you have to leave your home while your floor is being replaced, your policy may also cover expenses you incur from additional living expenses, such as temporarily moving into a hotel or traveling out of the city.

 While your main interest lies in what your policy covers, you will also want to find out—preferably before any damage actually occurs—what the policy excludes and under what conditions.

 General homeowners insurance, for instance, usually doesn’t cover flooding without flood insurance being added.
 Likewise, earthquake coverage requires a specific earthquake policy.
 Check with your insurance provider to find out what options are available to you for hardwood flooring.

 Did damage occur because you let your hardwood flooring’s finish wear through?
 Were you not diligent in its upkeep?
 If this is the case, your homeowners insurance probably won’t cover your losses.
 Its sole purpose is to protect your belongings from things outside of your control—not within it.

 Our advice: Take care of your hardwood!
 Refinishing it regularly will help keep it looking great and holding strong for decades.
 In addition to that, you’ll also need to sweep up regularly to prevent debris from grinding into the floor and also to clean up spills as soon as you see them.
 Hardwoods won’t outright disintegrate the second a glass of water is dropped upon them; in fact, with the right finish, they’re quite resilient indeed, provided you don’t let liquid sit.